 Traffic Congestion Solution

-Traffic congestion can greatly compromise the safety of children.
-It is therefore, a must, to find solutions that can effectively reduce this concern.
-The most common solution to the problem of traffic congestion is to reduce the number of children taking private vehicles to school.
-Here are a few more possible answers to this dilemma:
+Traffic congestion can greatly compromise the safety of kids.
+It is, therefore, a must, to find solutions that can effectively reduce this concern.
+The most common solution to the problem of traffic congestion is to reduce the number of students taking private vehicles to school.
+Below are a few more possible answers to this dilemma.

-- Educating Parents – Parents need to be aware of the occurring road-related problems that affect their kid’s safety when going to and returning from the school.
-Parents must be educated about the dangers of traffic violations, the mode of transportation that their children are using, and about their role on reducing traffic congestion and elevating student’s safety by simply following the road rules.
-Such information can be provided in the PTA newsletter or distributing it in fliers handed to the parents.
+Parents need to be aware of the occurring road-related problems that affect their kid’s safety when going to and returning from school.
+Parents must be educated about the dangers of traffic violations, the mode of transportation that their kids are using, and their role in reducing traffic congestion and elevating students’ safety by simply following the road rules.
+Such information can be provided in the PTA newsletter or distributed in fliers handed to the parents.
 Once parents have this information they will be able to be more cautious on their way in and out of the school.

-- Car pick-up lines – Having pick-up lines can significantly reduce the problem of congestion.
-They allow for particular areas where private vehicles can pick-up children in an organized way.
+Having pick-up lines can significantly reduce the problem of congestion.
+They allow for particular areas where private vehicles can pick up kids in an organized way.

-- Traffic Line synchronization – This is a simple yet an effective approach.
+This is a simple yet effective approach.
 Examining the existing traffic lights and then revising its timing in order to synchronize with the dismissal times of the schools in the proximity.
 Though, this measure needs coordination with the traffic authority within the location.
 It may also not be effective especially if the light’s timing isn’t the main source of the traffic congestion.

-- Encourage carpooling.
 Schools can also implement programs that can encourage parents to do carpooling.
-It may be in a way of adding incentive into car pool when the school creates a special express car pool lane.
+It may be in a way of adding incentive into carpool when the school creates a special express carpool lane.
 This allows participating drivers to get out of school premises much faster and more efficiently.

 School Dismissal Software

 School dismissal software is the modern solution to avoid those anxious dismissal hours.
-It solves question of where the students are after the dismissal and whether or not they are arrive home safely.
-This software usually appears as smart-phone applications, which both parents and teachers can download in order to check on children after dismissal.
+It solves the question of where the students are after the dismissal and whether or not they arrive home safely.
+This software usually appears as smart-phone applications, which both parents and teachers can download in order to check on kids after dismissal.

-Dismissal software can be used that operates in accordance with the existing school dismissal procedure, making it extremely secure.
-Sometimes, it shows the precise location of the child in the school giving notifications on whether a student safely boarded the school bus and what time has the student been dropped off at the designated location stops.
+Dismissal software can be used that operates in accordance with the existing school dismissal procedure, making it extremely safe and secure.
+Sometimes, it shows the precise location of the kid in the school giving notifications on whether a student safely boarded the school bus and what time has the student been dropped off at the designated location stops.

-Incorporating geo-fencing into a particular program will allow administrators to create triggers and set it up so when another device enters or exit from the predetermined boundaries, email alert or text message is sent to the dismissal administrative.
+Incorporating geo-fencing into a particular program will allow administrators to create triggers and set them up so when another device enters or exits from the predetermined boundaries, an email alert or text message is sent to the dismissal administrative.

-Student’s safety is imperative especially in today’s world of uncertainties.
+Students’ safety is imperative, especially in today’s world of uncertainties.
 Adults need to find a way to ensure that students of all ages can go back and forth to school safely.
-School should be a home away from home that provides children with education and teaches values with the utmost care.
-But that care must not only be restricted within the four corners of the classroom but also translate during after school hours and dismissal.
+School should be a home away from home that provides kids with education and teaches values with the utmost care.
+But that care must not only be restricted within the four corners of the classroom but also translate during after-school hours and dismissal.